Non-small-cell lung cancer: Other treatment options

-NSCLC cells expressing programmed death-ligand 1 (PD-L1) could interact with programmed death receptor 1 (PD-1) expressed on the surface of T cells and result in decreased tumor cell kill by the immune system.
+Non-small-cell lung cancer cells expressing programmed death-ligand 1 (PD-L1) could interact with programmed death receptor 1 (PD-1) expressed on the surface of T cells and result in decreased tumor cell apoptosis mediated by the immune system.
 Atezolizumab is an anti-PD-L1 monoclonal antibody.
 Nivolumab and Pembrolizumab are anti-PD-1 monoclonal antibodies.
 Ipilimumab is a monoclonal antibody that targets Cytotoxic T-lymphocyte-associated protein 4 (CTLA-4) on the surface of T cells.
 Bevacizumab is a monoclonal antibody that targets the Vascular Endothelial Growth Factor (VEGF) in the circulation and functions as an angiogenesis inhibitor.
-Multiple phase 3 clinical trials utilizing immunotherapy in the first line for treatment of NSCLC were published, including Pembrolizumab in KEYNOTE-024, KEYNOTE-042, KEYNOTE-189 and KEYNOTE-407; Nivolumab and Ipilimumab in CHECKMATE-227 and CHECKMATE 9LA; and Atezolizumab in IMpower110, IMpower130 and IMpower150.
+Multiple phase 3 clinical trials utilizing immunotherapy in the first line for treatment of non-small-cell lung cancer were published, including Pembrolizumab in KEYNOTE-024, KEYNOTE-042, KEYNOTE-189 and KEYNOTE-407; Nivolumab and Ipilimumab in CHECKMATE-227 and CHECKMATE 9LA; and Atezolizumab in IMpower110, IMpower130 and IMpower150.

 In 2015, the US Food and Drug Administration (FDA) approved the anti-PD-1 agent nivolumab for advanced or metastatic SCC.

 In 2015, FDA also approved the anti-EGFR drug necitumumab for metastatic SCC.

-2 October 2015, the FDA approved pembrolizumab for the treatment of metastatic NSCLC in patients whose tumors express PD-L1 and who have failed treatment with other chemotherapeutic agents.
+In October 2015, the FDA approved pembrolizumab for the treatment of metastatic non-small-cell lung cancer in patients whose tumors express PD-L1 and who have failed treatment with other chemotherapeutic agents.

-In October 2016, pembrolizumab became the first immunotherapy to be used first line in the treatment of NSCLC if the cancer overexpresses PDL1 and the cancer has no mutations in EGFR or in ALK; if chemotherapy has already been administered, then pembrolizumab can be used as a second-line treatment, but if the cancer has EGFR or ALK mutations, agents targeting those mutations should be used first.
+In October 2016, pembrolizumab became the first immunotherapy to be used first line in the treatment of non-small-cell lung cancer if the cancer overexpresses PDL1 and the cancer has no mutations in EGFR or in ALK; if chemotherapy has already been administered, then pembrolizumab can be used as a second-line treatment, but if the cancer has EGFR or ALK mutations, agents targeting those mutations should be used first.
 Assessment of PDL1 must be conducted with a validated and approved companion diagnostic.